MdShohanurRahman/enhanced-ngmodal/docs/ModalServiceDocumentation.md

 ### **Usage**

-To create a custom modal in your Enhanced-ng-modal project, you should:
+To create a custom modal in your Enhanced-Ngmodal project, you should:

 1. Create a component that implements the `ModalContent` interface.